Not sure how the bid writing process works? This comprehensive bid writing guide will explain how to write the perfect tender response!

 Is the tenderer asking for anything out of the ordinary to what you usually do, and are you willing to provide it?

-It may be that you need to bring subcontractors on board to be able to fulfill all the requirements.
+This may mean you need to bring subcontractors on board to be able to fulfill all of the requirements.

-Is there a word count in place?
+It’s important to check if there is a word count in place.
 Many tenderers ask you to stick to a specific number of words or a number of pages per question.

-If you go over this, they may discount a large part of your answer.
+If you go over this, they may discount a large part of your answer, which can lead to you losing out on valuable points.

 How do you need to fill the tender out?
 Is there a form to add your answers to, or do you need to upload your answers as Word or PDF documents?

-Don’t forget to check if you need to use a particular font or text size.
+Don’t forget to check if you need to use a particular font or text size when completing your tender.
+Arial size 11 seems to be the default for most tender applications, but some tenderers like to mix it up a little!

 Some tenderers mark down applicants for failing to follow the rules.
 It may sound petty, but it makes perfect sense – tenderers want to work with businesses that understand and abide by the regulations!

-Like a job application, tenderers want to make sure you have experience in carrying out the work.
+Like a job application, tenderers want to make sure you have experience in carrying out the work you claim you can do.
 To prove this, they may ask for references from businesses you have worked with.

 Make a note of how many references the tenderer asks for and any requirements.
 For example, references may need to be of a specific value or have been carried out within a certain time frame.

-Also, be aware of how you need to provide these references.
+Also, be aware of how you need to provide these references when writing your tender application.
 Normally putting a name and contact details will suffice.
 However sometimes the tenderer will want the referee to fill out a form.
-This means you need to put aside extra time to wait for a response.
+This means you need to put aside extra time to wait for a response – don’t leave it until the last minute!

-Are you going to need assistance from other departments or third parties?
+Are you going to need assistance from other departments or third parties when completing your tender?
 For example, some tenderers ask your insurers to complete a form verifying the level of cover you have.

 You may need to ask your HR team for a training matrix or your QHSE team for examples of risk assessments and method statements.